lxgr-linux/pokete/wiki.md

 ## Items
 Those are all items present in the game, that can be traded or found.

+### AP potion
+Refills the Poketes attack APs.
+- Price: 100
+- Can be used in fights: Yes

 ### Healing potion
 Heals a Pokete with 5 HP